cambridge-ceu/CEU-matters/README.md

 <a href="http://phdcomics.com/comics/archive.php?comicid=719"> <img src="http://phdcomics.com/comics/archive/phd060406s.gif" width="560" height="250" align="right"> </a>

-The repository highlights some conferences, seminars and presentations, etc.
+The repository intends to highlight information on seminars and presentations, etc.

+## CEU scienfic meetings

+These weekly meetings are held in conjuction with HDR seminars as circulated via the CEU mail list.

 ## HDR seminars